This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-- If a foreign company has a ‘merger affiliation’ with an Israeli company.
+- If a foreign company has a ‘merger affiliation' with an Israeli company.
 According to the Guidelines, a merger transaction between a foreign company (affiliated with an Israeli company) and an Israeli company creates an indirect merger between the two Israeli companies.
-The Guidelines provide that when a foreign company holds more than one-quarter of any of the above-mentioned rights (ie, more than a quarter of the nominal value of the issued share capital; or the voting power; or the power to appoint more than a quarter of the directors; or participation in more than a quarter of the profits) in an Israeli company, it will be viewed as a party to any merger transaction involving the foreign company.
+The Guidelines provide that when a foreign company holds more than a quarter of any of the above-mentioned rights (ie, the nominal value of the issued share capital; or the voting power; or the power to appoint more than a quarter of the directors; or participation in more than a quarter of the profits) in an Israeli company, it will be viewed as a party to any merger transaction involving the foreign company.

 Thresholds for filing

 The Law requires all merging companies to file a merger notification with the IAA when (at least) one of the following thresholds set under the Law is met:

 - the combined sales turnover of the merging companies in Israel in the fiscal year preceding the merger exceeds 150 million New Israeli shekels and each of the merging companies' sales turnover exceeds 10 million New Israeli shekels;

 - as a result of the merger, the combined market share (in any market) of the merging companies in the total production, sales, marketing or acquisition of particular goods or similar goods, or the provision of a particular service or a similar service, exceeds 50% of the market; or

 - one of the parties has a ‘monopoly' (ie, holds more than 50% of the total supply or purchase in a certain market in Israel, which may be either a product or a service market, including markets not relevant to the transaction).

 The market share and turnover calculations must take into consideration all of the entities controlling or controlled by each party.